Scott Faughn is the publisher of The Missouri Times; president of the SEMO TIMES; and Host of This Week in Missouri Politics.

 Faughn is a member of the Missouri Sunshine Coalition, The National Association of Alternative Newsweeklies of America, St. Louis Chapter of the Society of Professional Journalists, Americans for Free Speech, Poplar Bluff Downtown Business Owners Association, Jefferson City Chamber of Commerce, Jefferson City Downtown Business Owners Association, Columbia Chamber of Commerce, the American Civil Liberties Union, and the Clayton Chamber of Commerce.

 Ben has been a reporter for the Clayton Times since October 2017.
 A St. Louis native, Ben graduated from the Southeast Missouri State University in May 2014 with a degree in journalism.
 He first worked as a journalist for the independent student newspaper, The Arrow, where he won an award from the Missouri College Media Association for feature writing.
-He interned at The Southeast Missourian in Cape Girardeau, Missouri, before becoming a full-time writer.
-Ben also spent time as a staff writer for the Daily American Republic in Poplar Bluff, Missouri.
+He interned at The Southeast Missourian in Cape Girardeau, Missouri, before becoming a full-time writer at the Daily American Republic in Poplar Bluff, Missouri.